thanhlq/fastify-starter-kit/README.md

 ## FEATURES

 * Fastify as core (Can be customized / replaced by expressjs,...)
-* Typescript
+* Modern typescript / ESM
 * Typescript documentation with typedoc
 * DB schema migration (by versions)
-* Sql builder with objection / knex
+* Lightweigh ORM with objection / knex
-* Common security
+* Common securities (xss, rate limit, csrf, csp, header protection)
 * OpenAPI 3.0 documentation in a modular way
-* DB unit test
+* DB unit test with Jest / Typescript / ESM
-* Restful API testing
+* Restful API testing with supertest

 ## Installation